Jonathan Elfer

 2012

-Jonathan’s criminal practice spans all aspects of criminal defence.
-He has appeared in cases ranging from murder trials in the Old Bailey to common assault charges before the Magistrates’ Court.
+Jonathan’s practice spans all aspects of criminal work, with a particular emphasis on sexual and violent offending.
 He has represented clients accused of fraud, drugs offences, sexual offences and assaults of varying severity and often receives repeat instructions and referrals from satisfied clients.

 R v W (2021) – unanimous acquittal of man charged with ABH against a woman met on Tinder raising self-defence